omniversion/omniversion/README.md

 Some or all of its tools might be useful if you need to:

 * keep servers up-to-date
-* deal with multiple package managers
-* identify conflicts across package managers and/or servers
+* identify conflicts across multiple package managers and/or servers
-* show all information with a single command in one spot
-* include unmanaged or unpinned packages (e.g. manual installs, `apt install nginx`, `nvm install node`)
+* include unmanaged or unpinned versions (e.g. manual installs, `apt install nginx`, `nvm install node`)
+* patch vulnerabilities as soon as they are reported
 * keep `qa` and `prod` _exactly_ in sync
-* patch vulnerabilities as soon as they are reported
+* save time by streamlining your version management process
 * develop your own toolchain for server maintenance

 ## The tools